Posted on Mar 16, 2020

 Do they not know that it is Allah who accepts repentance from His servants and receives charities and that it is Allah who is the Accepting of repentance, the Merciful?
 [9:104]

-As we enter the spring season, which traditionally is a time of rebirth, renewal and growth, it feels fitting to reflect on repentance and the renewal of our faith as a vision of not something that is already perfected or maybe impossible to achieve, but rather as a work in progress - where just as we find hope and a path forward in the newness of life around us, we can seek Allah’s mercy on our journey of worship.
+As we enter the spring season and are all grappling with the shutdowns, social distancing and life changes that are coming the coronavirus pandemic, it feels fitting to reflect on repentance and the renewal of our faith as a vision of not something that is already perfected or maybe impossible to achieve, but rather as a work in progress – where just as we find hope and a path forward in the uncertainty of life around us, we can seek Allah’s (S) mercy on our journey of worship.

 The Illusion of Perfection

 If you take a moment to analyze your surroundings, it’s not hard to realize that we live in a day and age that glorifies perfection.
-Social media and society tells us that we have to conceal our imperfections; we have to show the world our picture perfect lives by only talking about our achievements, only posting the perfect photo using filters and photoshop while tucking away our realities.
-Even the way many of us have been taught Islam is often centered around this idea of perfection.
+Social media and society tells us that we have to conceal our imperfections; we have to show the world our picture perfect lives by only talking about our achievements, only posting the perfect photo using filters and Photoshop while tucking away our realities.
+Even when things are difficult or in times of crisis, sharing our raw, truthful and imperfect selves can be difficult.
+In fact, the way many of us have been taught Islam is often centered around this idea of perfection.

 From a young age, many of us have been taught that if we mess up, the consequence is hellfire.
 Naturally, this has brought about the desire to be perfect in the way we practice our religion.
 We raise individuals who hold a high rank in our Muslim communities on a pedestal and see them as “the ideal Muslim.”
 We may feel as though we are not worthy of Allah’s mercy or forgiveness unless we have reached perfection in the way we practice our faith.